ricardomaraschini/tagbag/README.md

         -d images.tgz
 ```

-During this mystical pull, TAGBAG cleverly sifts through the layers, ensuring duplicates
+TAGBAG intelligently analyzes the layers of the images during this process,
-are as rare as unicorns.
+ensuring that duplicate data is minimized and only unique layers are stored.

-For authentication, you have two potions to choose from: Cast a spell with docker login
+For authentication, you have two options:
-to access your desired registry realm, or craft an arcane authentication scroll named
+1. Use `docker login` to authenticate with your registry, or
-`auth.json`:
+2. Create an authentication file (`auth.json`):

 ```json
 {